Clay Matthews on latest roughing call: NFL is ‘getting soft’

 LANDOVER, Md. — Green Bay Packers linebacker Clay Matthews does not understand why he was flagged — yet again — for roughing the passer, this time while sacking Washington’s Alex Smith on Sunday.
 Matthews think it’s an indication that the NFL is “getting soft.”

 Even Smith wasn’t quite sure about the call that came late in the third quarter of Washington’s 31-17 victory.
-Nor did other players and coaches from both teams.
+Neither were other players — or the coaches — from both teams.
 Matthews broke free into the backfield, grabbed Smith with both arms and took down the QB in a seemingly straightforward manner.

 “When you’re tackling a guy from the front, you’re going to land on him.
 I understand the spirit of the rule.
 When you have a hit like that, that’s a football play.
 I even went up to Alex Smith after the game and asked him: What do you think?
 What can I do differently?”
 Matthews said.